 - You must write well in your native language.

-- You need two hours (estimated) to translate about 950 English words.
+- You need to translate about 1025 English words (as of November 2014).
 If someone has started translating this language, there will be less work.
-If you do not have time to translate all the strings, please first translate those marked GUI.py.
-Also focus on strings with many locations listed in "Located in."
 It is OK to translate some strings but not others.

 Follow this procedure: